pminina01/readthedocs/Conditions.md

 ##Language
 The filter expressions are written in a special mini-language.
 The language consists of:
 * relational operators: `==`, `!=`, `<`, `<=`, `>=` and `>`
 Note: Some of the characters may need to be escaped.
 For example, if you try to use the '<' character, Intellisense will mistake it for an opening tag which results in an error in the configuration file.
-Instead, use the escaped version of '<' (`&lt;).
+Instead, use the escaped version of '<' ('&lt;').
 * boolean operators: `and`, `or`, `not`
 * string literals which are always evaluated as layouts - `${somerenderer}`
 * boolean literals - `true` and `false`